A lot has changed over the past two years. But you know what hasn’t? Your desire to give students the best social studies education possible.

 In addition, the Teacher Edition gives educators tips and strategies on how to make the content relevant to all students.

 Because each group of children is unique, teachers need the flexibility to meet students’ needs.
 Studies Weekly Social Studies curriculum fits into any schedule and any learning environment.
 The article-specific lesson plans make it easy to adjust for shorter or longer blocks of time.
 And with ELA integration, teachers can use Studies Weekly during a social studies block, ELA block, or even for transition-time learning opportunities.

 On Studies Weekly Online, teachers can customize assessments and rearrange units based on students’ needs.

 Student Well-Being Integration

-The pandemic has had a traumatic effect on students these last couple of years, New York Times reporter David Leonhardt said.
+The pandemic has had a traumatic effect on students these last couple of years, New York Times reporter David Leonhardt said in a January 2022 article.
 To support student health, Studies Weekly connects social studies principles to children’s lives in a way that fosters collaboration, emotional intelligence, and self-management.

 One of the most important decisions is which materials you’ll choose to give children a quality education and foster an inclusive learning environment.
 Studies Weekly Social Studies curriculum can help you provide students with an unforgettable learning experience.